uswds/uswds-site/_together/01-summary.md

           {% if forloop.index == 1 %}
           <div class="tablet:grid-col-7 tablet:grid-offset-4 measure-4">
             <p>
-              USWDS's Inclusive Design Patterns project was developed in support of <a href="https://www.section508.gov/">Section 508</a>, the <a href="https://www.congress.gov/bill/115th-congress/house-bill/5759/text">21st Century IDEA</a>,  the Biden-Harris Administration’s President’s Management Agenda (PMA) <a href="https://www.performance.gov/pma/cx/">Priority 2 Executive Order</a> Delivering Excellent, Equitable, and Secure Federal Services, <a href="https://www.justice.gov/crt/executive-order-13166">Executive Order 13166</a> Improving Access to Services for Persons with Limited English Proficiency, <a href="https://www.whitehouse.gov/briefing-room/presidential-actions/2021/12/13/executive-order-on-transforming-federal-customer-experience-and-service-delivery-to-rebuild-trust-in-government/">Executive Order 14058</a> Transforming Federal Customer Experience and Service Delivery to Rebuild Trust in Government, and <a href="https://www.performance.gov/equity/">Executive Order 13985</a> Advancing an Equitable Government.
+              USWDS's Inclusive Design Patterns project was developed in support of <a href="https://www.section508.gov/">Section 508</a>&nbsp;[^1], the <a href="https://www.congress.gov/bill/115th-congress/house-bill/5759/text">21st Century IDEA</a>&nbsp;[^2], the Biden-Harris Administration’s President’s Management Agenda (PMA) <a href="https://www.performance.gov/pma/cx/">Priority 2 Executive Order</a> Delivering Excellent, Equitable, and Secure Federal Services&nbsp;[^3], <a href="https://www.justice.gov/crt/executive-order-13166">Executive Order 13166</a> Improving Access to Services for Persons with Limited English Proficiency&nbsp;[^4], <a href="https://www.whitehouse.gov/briefing-room/presidential-actions/2021/12/13/executive-order-on-transforming-federal-customer-experience-and-service-delivery-to-rebuild-trust-in-government/">Executive Order 14058</a> Transforming Federal Customer Experience and Service Delivery to Rebuild Trust in Government&nbsp;[^5], and <a href="https://www.performance.gov/equity/">Executive Order 13985</a> Advancing an Equitable Government&nbsp;[^6].
 In supporting these efforts, USWDS’s patterns are designed to remove barriers to transactions and interactions online, and, therefore, help the American public successfully access government services and programs.
 This is fundamental to our values.
             </p>
             <p>
               As we spoke with digital teams across the federal space we learned that everyone is wrestling with these issues: how to create effective, inclusive, equitable digital experiences.
 We were fortunate to learn from our colleagues that are already blazing a path towards inclusivity, and to have their perspectives inform our work.
 We are grateful for the large number of people who contributed their lived experience and perspectives.